 Date & Time: Saturday, March 5, 2022 - 10:00 am-3:00 pm PST & Sunday, March 6, 2022 - 10:00 am-2:00 pm PST

 This course is approved by the Medical Board of California to train Research Psychoanalysts and by the California Psychological Association to provide Continuing Education Units for Licensed Psychologists.
 This course is approved by the Board of Behavioral Sciences to provide Continuing Education Units for Marriage and Family Therapists and Psychiatric Social Workers.
 LSP maintains responsibility for this program and its content.

 Benjamin Davidson, Ph.D.
 Dr. Davidson is a faculty member and Research Analyst of the Lacanian School, and an Associate Dean of Students at Stanford University, where he has led seminars on Lacanian and Freudian analysis since 2010.
 He maintains a private practice in Palo Alto and San Francisco, and is a co-editor and frequent contributor to the European Journal of Psychoanalysis.

 Bret Fimiani, Psy.D.
 An analyst of the SF Bay Area Lacanian School of Psychoanalysis and a clinical psychologist.
 He works with people experiencing psychosis and extreme states in his private practice and at the Haight-Ashbury Integrated Care Center in SF.
 He is the chairperson for the Northern California Chapter of the International Society for the Psychological and Social Approaches to Psychosis and he is a board member for the Bay Area Hearing Voices Network.
 His research interests include the ethics of psychosis and the integration of clinical and peer models.
-He is completing a book titled Psychosis and Extreme States: An Ethic for Treatment (2021, Palgrave-Macmillan).
+His recently completed book titled Psychosis and Extreme States: An Ethic for Treatment (2021, Palgrave-Macmillan) is now available.